 rather than waiting for the user to pull them

-Our goal was to make sure the information is easily discoverable for the user.
-Towards that goal, we must place them at the right touch points in the user journey.
+Our goal was to ensure the information was easily discoverable for the user.
+We must place them at the right touch points in the user journey towards that goal.

 Cross application promotion